kuttaineh/unknotted/README.md

 Compliance to the dialectic results in a distractive fight for a needless monopoly of power.
 The benefits of land and labor become a prize for corporatists and socialists alike with the result remaining the same: the treatment of otherwise free human beings as subjects to a chaining ideology.

 ### A shared inheritance
 To avoid war, we must recognize the Earth as our shared inheritance.
 An efficient gov't operates in accordance with the principle that each individual shall receive their equal share of this inheritance in perpetuity.
-The full value of natural resources made private through extraction fee, resource lease agreement, and any actual pollution cleanup charges have to be collected.

 So that people may be free, trade must be free.
 Therefore, revenue must come via charges from that natural resource use which goes beyond any single human's use past the inheritance share.